 Apprenticeships have had to evolve once more, adapting to the types of knowledge work that people now do.
 Modern apprenticeships help to get young people into a diverse selection of industries while supplying the knowledge and technical know-how they will need to flourish.

-You can even earn a degree while undertaking an apprenticeship.
+Today, you can even earn a University degree while undertaking an apprenticeship.

 Modern apprenticeships are made up of two things: working and learning.

 While this may seem obvious, one of the best thing about an apprenticeship is this great mix of studying and practical application.
 Not only are you doing something that you (hopefully) really love

 Apprenticeships come in all shapes and sizes, from two-year intermediate apprenticeships in retails, to expansive 5-year engineering degrees.
 The important thing is that this flexibility exists.

 There are several levels of apprenticeship and entry requirements can vary.
 Some only require that you have passed your English and Maths GCSE, while others are the equivalent to a university foundation degree, bachelors, or even masters degree.